 eProcurement system (ePS)

 The public procurement reform in the Kyrgyz Republic has been ongoing for several years, legislative changes were made and an electronic public procurement portal was created - www.zakupki.gov.kg .
 The Kyrgyz Republic is on the track of becoming yet another country to adopt e-procurement fully.
-The ePS is still developing and need to overcome a lot of challenges.
+The ePS is still developing and needs to overcome a lot of challenges.
 However, the Government of the Kyrgyz Republic is actively introducing IT technologies into all business processes in the state administration, and electronic public procurement is one of the essential directions in the field of digital transformation.

 OCDS export tool and OCDS database